HOME

 Rein Gonzales is an aspiring urban designer with a passion for sustainable architecture, graphic design, and equitable city innovation.
 Currently pursuing a Bachelor of Design in City Innovation at the University of Calgary’s School of Architecture, Planning, and Landscape (SAPL), their research focuses on community engagement, design justice, and the integration of emerging technologies to create inclusive urban spaces.
 A finalist in the global Map the System competition, they explored housing instability in Black communities through systems thinking and spatial equity.
 Rein brings experience in design mentorship, youth education, and strategic communications, applying a collaborative, justice-driven approach to every project.

-Research Assistant and Marketing Cordelia Yip headshot
+Research Assistant and Marketing Coordinator Cordelia Yip headshot

 Cordelia Yip